ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Extend 3D input segm. objects in Z

-  Number of repetitions below and above the bottom and top z-slice of the input segmentation objects (objects present in the :confval:`Cells segmentation end name or path`).
+  Number of repetitions below and above the bottom and top z-slice of the input segmentation objects (objects present in the :confval:`Cells segmentation end name`).

   For example, if you provde the value ``(4, 6)``, spotMAX will extend the objects in Z by repeating the bottom z-slice 4 times below and the top z-slice